-Oscars to set 10 best picture noms, inclusion standards
+Oscars to set best picture noms at 10, inclusion standards

 Rubin added that the leadership and board are committed to weaving, “Equity and inclusion into the fabric of every Academy initiative, committee, program and event.”

-A newly established Office of Representation, Inclusion and Equity will oversee the Aperture 2025 initiative, and be headed by Academy COO Christine Simmons.
+A newly established Office of Representation, Inclusion and Equity will oversee the Aperture 2025 initiative and be headed by Academy COO Christine Simmons.

-The academy also said that it is continuing its efforts to increase diversity in its membership ranks.
+The academy also said that it is continuing efforts to increase diversity in its membership ranks.
 The new class will be announced in July.